- Can I decide which country to work in as a Development Instructor (DI)?

 Click here to read about our Pedagogical Principles

-- What happens if I don't have reached the targets I need before I go to one of the projects after the training period?
+- What happens if I have not reached the targets I need before I go to one of the projects after the training period?

 You will need to postpone you departure.
 This is a bad situation, both for you and for the project.